 Oligodendrogliomas come from oligodendrocytes, one of the cells that make up the supportive, or glial, tissue of the brain.
 They can be low-grade (grade II) or high-grade (grade III, or anaplastic).
 For a diagnosis of oligodendroglioma, a chromosomal deletion of chromosomes 1p and 19q is a diagnostic requirement.
 These tumors have an overall better prognosis than other primary brain tumors.

 These tumors originate from normal cells in the pineal gland.
 The pineal gland is located in the center of the brain and is involved in the secretion of specific hormones.

 The pituitary gland is involved in the production of several essential hormones.
 Tumors arising from the pituitary gland itself are called adenomas or carcinomas.
 Pituitary adenomas are benign, slow-growing masses that represent about 10 percent of primary brain tumors.
 Pituitary carcinoma is the rare malignant form of pituitary adenoma.

-Schwannoma is a benign tumor of the nerve of hearing (the eighth cranial nerve, also known as the acoustic or vestibulocochlear nerve).
-When schwannomas involve these nerves, they are called vestibular schwannomas or acoustic neuromas.
-Commonly, they present with loss of hearing and occasionally with loss of balance or problems with weakness on one side of the face.
+Schwannoma is a benign nerve sheath tumor.
+When schwannomas involve the eighth cranial nerve, also known as the acoustic or vestibulocochlear nerve, they are called vestibular schwannomas or acoustic neuromas.
+Commonly, these tumors present symptoms of hearing loss and, occasionally, loss of balance or problems with weakness on one side of the face.